Endometriosis: The Facts

 Endometriosis and lifestyle

 Having endometriosis can have a significant impact on your day-to-day life.
 As well as having to cope with intermittent or even permanent pain, you may also experience fatigue, low energy levels and depression.
-As the Endometriosis SHE Trust UK puts it, although endometriosis isn’t a killer disease, it can make a woman’s life an utter misery.

 Besides conventional treatments, there are some things you can do where your lifestyle is concerned.
 Some studies, for instance, suggest certain foods may increase the risk of endometriosis.

 One study suggests women who eat a lot of green vegetables and fresh fruit are significantly less likely to have endometriosis, whereas those who eat a lot of beef and ham have an increased risk (x).
 Researchers elsewhere claim drinking alcohol may increase the risk of endometriosis (xi), particularly among women with fertility problems (xii).
 And certain chemicals such as polychlorinated biphenyls (PCBs) – found in pesticides – may also increase your susceptibility towards developing endometriosis (xiii).